Jira Service Management to Jira Software

 Data exchange between the Service Management and Jira Software can be handled in a uni- or bi-directional manner.

-Below you will find the configuration description of the use case, where you need to handle data flow from the customer-facing Service Management to the software development project.
+Below you find the configuration description of the use case, where you need to handle data flow from the customer-facing Service Management to the software development project.

 These projects might be inside the same Jira instance or in different Jira instances.
 For example, the Service Management could be a public external instance, and the DEV project in the internal network, which is behind the firewall.